Holwell Shuster & Goldberg LLP - The Inside View

 Callbacks

-Successful candidates are interviewed at the firm’s New York office, meeting with between two and five partners and associates of different levels.
-These interviews generally take place in a single day, preferably in person—though allowance is made for remote callbacks to accommodate applicants not currently based in New York.
+Successful candidates are interviewed at the firm’s New York office, meeting with a mix of four partners and associates of different levels.
+These interviews generally take place in a single day, preferably in person—though allowance is made for remote callbacks on a case-by-case basis.
 Founding partner the Hon.
 Richard J. Holwell tells us the budding litigation boutique is on the hunt for “talented, creative, strategic lawyers.”
 Holwell also shines some light on the interview questions: “The questions we ask are geared toward confirming a candidate’s interest in litigating at a firm like ours and ensuring that we hire top talent.
 Our close-knit, collaborative, roll-up-your-sleeves culture is important to us, and we look for candidates who share that spirit.”

 Top tips: